 Current Aurora Forecast

-Aurora Activity Level 7/10: Aurora borealis activity is currently elevated.
-Weather permitting, larger northern lights displays will be visible directly overhead from Dawson City to Watson Lake and visible to the north from Whitehorse.
+Aurora Activity Level 4/10: Aurora borealis activity is currently moderate to low.
+Weather permitting, northern lights displays will be visible directly overhead from Dawson City to Watson Lake and visible to the north from Whitehorse.